The Asia imperative

 Stanford students learn about policy-relevant challenges confronting Asian nations and their relations with regional and global allies and stakeholders through interactive courses taught by APARC faculty.

-Academics, government officials, and military experts engage in open discussion of Asia-Pacific challenges and policy measures to address them at APARC-convened Track 1.5 dialogues and other forums.
+Academics, government officials, and military experts engage in open discussion of Asia-Pacific challenges and policy measures at APARC-convened Track 1.5 dialogues and other forums.

 Give to Shorenstein APARC